The Stunning Transformation Of Brie Larson

 Brianne Sidonie Desaulniers was born in 1989.
 She grew up in Sacramento, Calif., raised by a single mom.
 She was homeschooled as a child, but Desaulniers always knew she wanted to perform.

-Though she's known for her Oscar-winning performance in Room, Larson has had quite a history in acting and singing that many aren't familiar with.
+Though she's known for her Oscar-winning performance in "Room," Larson has had quite a history in acting and singing that many aren't familiar with.
 She worked hard to be where she is today, so let's take a look at her stunning transformation from Brianne Sidonie Desaulniers to the fabulous Brie Larson.

 She recorded an album in her teens

-Though she's known for her work as an actress, Larson also started her entertainment career in music.
+Though she's known for her work as an actress, Brie Larson also started her entertainment career in music.
 She released her debut album in 2005, and even as a teen, Larson stayed true to herself as she got started in the industry.
 She discussed her music with Kidz World and described how its inspiration came from her own life: "I think that I write about stuff that others don't write about.
 I don't have a bunch of love songs 'cause I don't really have much boy experience.
 I just write about what I am actually going through in my real life."

 But even at a young age, Larson saw the tough part of being in the industry.
 During the interview, she discussed the difficulties she faced, from the focus on her image to comments about her being too bright, saying, "The one that really bugs me is that I'm told I'm too smart to make it in this industry.
 It can be hard sometimes to hear stuff like that."
 With all of that talent and wit, we have no doubt Larson could become an EGOT winner one of these days.